LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-knowledge-base-recommendations.md

 ---

 {: .important}
+For some practice with Agent Assist, complete the [Using Agent Assist](tutorials-guides-using-agent-assist-overview.html) tutorial.

+{: .important}
 It takes up to 20 minutes for changes in Agent Assist configuration to take effect.

 ### Prerequisite knowledge